37th member state: accession of Belgium to EPAS

-A conference is to be co-organised by the Council of Europe’s Enlarged Partial Agreement on Sport (EPAS) and the Ministry of Defence and Sports of Austria in Vienna on the 2-3 June 2016.
-This conference aims to address how sport can be used as a tool to enhance the integration of migrants.
+was co-organised by the Council of Europe’s Enlarged Partial Agreement on Sport (EPAS) and the Ministry of Defence and Sports of Austria in Vienna on the 2-3 June 2016.
+This conference addressed how sport can be used as a tool to enhance the integration of migrants.

 response to match-fixing: promotion of the Council of